fent/node-ytdl-core/README.md

 If you'd like to work with only some formats, you can use the [`filter` option above](#ytdlurl-options).

-# Tips
+## Limitations

+ytdl cannot download videos that fall into the following
+* Regionally restricted (requires a [proxy](example/proxy.js))
+* Private
+* Rentals

-### Handling Separate Streams
+## Handling Separate Streams

 Typically 1080p or better video does not have audio encoded with it.
 The audio must be downloaded separately and merged via an appropriate encoding library. `ffmpeg` is the most widely used tool, with many [Node.js modules available](https://www.npmjs.com/search?q=ffmpeg).
 Use the `format` objects returned from `ytdl.getInfo` to download specific streams to combine to fit your needs.
+Look at [example/ffmpeg.js](example/ffmpeg.js) for an example on doing this.

-### What if it stops working?
+## What if it stops working?

 Youtube updates their website all the time, it's not that rare for this to stop working.
 If it doesn't work for you and you're using the latest version, feel free to open up an issue.
 Make sure to check if there isn't one already with the same error.